SS Mount Washington: History

 Previously layberthed in Houston, the ship was towed to Suisun Bay where she was maintained in a ROS-40 status, meaning she would have been ready for deployment in 40 days or less.
+Mount Washington was removed from the reserve fleet on 18 November 2013 for scrapping in Brownsville, Texas.

-Mount Washington was removed from the Reserve Fleet on 18 November 2013 for scrapping in Brownsville, Texas.
+Background

-The Ready Reserve Force (RRF) is the Maritime Administration program which provides sealift of supplies for the U.S. military throughout the world.
-The RRF supplements the Maritime Prepositioning Program which has strategically located ships pre-loaded with Army or Marine Corps equipment.
+The Ready Reserve Force (RRF) is the Maritime Administration (MARAD) program which provides sealift of supplies for the U.S. military throughout the world.
+The RRF supplements the Maritime Prepositioning Program which has strategically located ships pre-loaded with United States Army or United States Marine Corps equipment.

 The former commercial vessels of RRF sit empty while they await call-up.
 Under the program, the ships must be ready for loading and sailing within 4, 5, 10, or 20 days.
 Those assigned 4 and 5 day readiness have a permanent skeleton crew of 9 or 10 mariners.
 Private shipping companies under contract to MARAD provide maintenance, activation, manning, and vessel operation.

 The Department of Defense periodically tests readiness of the RRF by initiating no-notice activations, and by routine activations for military cargo operations and exercises.
-RRF ships are also used for cargo handling training by Navy and Army Reserve units.
-When activated, control of the RRF ships transfers from the Maritime Administration to the Military Sealift Command, a part of the Navy.
+RRF ships are also used for cargo handling training by Navy Reserve and Army Reserve units.
+When activated, control of the RRF ships transfers from the Maritime Administration to the Military Sealift Command, part of the United States Navy.